KnowledgeCaptureAndDiscovery/somef/docs/index.md

   - URL: website or ORCID associated with the author
   - Affiliation: name of organization or affiliation
 - **Build file**: Build file(s) of the project.
 For example, files used to create a Docker image for the target software, package files, etc.
-- **Citation**: Preferred citation as the authors have stated in their readme file.
+- **Citation**: Preferred citation(s) as the authors have stated in their readme file.
 SOMEF recognizes Bibtex, Citation File Format files and other means by which authors cite their papers (e.g., by in-text citation).
 For CITATION.cff files, SOMEF now generates two separate entries: one for the software (is_preferred_citation: False) and another for the preferred citation (is_preferred_citation: True).
 This ensures metadata like DOI or version is correctly assigned to each entity.
 We aim to recognize the following properties:
   - Title: Title of the publication